-Andy makes images of parkour practitioners all over the place – in man different countries.
-You will see traceurs/tracers you have never heard of yet who excel at their art of movement.
+Andy makes images of parkour practitioners all over the place – in many different countries.
+You will see parkour practitioners pictured you have never heard of, yet who excel at their art of movement.

 Be strong to be useful by photographing the even stronger people

 In recent years I considered some ways to “be strong to be useful” as the parkour saying goes.

 - One of them was of course teaching others